byexamples/byexample/docs/advanced/unicode.md

 The ``--encoding`` option only affects how to decode the files read.

-The output that ``byexample`` prints it is still interpreted by the ``Python`` default encoding for the standard output.
+The output that ``byexample`` prints is still interpreted using the ``Python`` default encoding for the standard output.

-If you want to change this you can do it changing the environment variable ``PYTHONIOENCODING``.
+If you want to change this behaviour set the environment variable ``PYTHONIOENCODING``.

 ```shell